 Josef Bierbichler, Franz | Sibel Kekilli, Leyla

 Franz Brenninger (60) has gone far in his life.
-He runs his own ironware-trade, lives in a nice home together with his wife Martha (60), has two grown kids.
+He runs his own ironware trade, lives in a nice home together with his wife Martha (60), has two grown kids.
 But the impulsive Brenninger rubs everyone the wrong way: singing too loud during church service.
-Going to the brothel.
+Visiting the brothel.
 Neglecting his sick and helpless wife.
 Squandering money although his company is practically broke.

 Brenninger is manic-depressive, say the doctors.
 All doctors are assholes, says Brenninger.

 He gets involved in a supposed lucrative deal with Kenya.
 The correspondence from Africa is translated by Leyla (18).
-Brenninger transfers his last money to an African bank account instead of spending it for the cost of his wife's eye operation.
+Brenninger transfers his last money to an African bank account instead of spending it on his wife's eye operation.
 After a while he recognizes that the whole thing is a rip off, the money lost.
 The German police are powerless.